Short overview of the asylum procedure

 First instance procedure

 The first instance is an administrative procedure carried out by IGI-DAI.
 Asylum seekers are photographed, fingerprinted and issued with a temporary identity document,[5] which includes a personal numeric code.[6]
 The temporary identity document is extended periodically.
-After the asylum application is registered, a preliminary interview takes place for the purposes of determining the applicant’s personal data, information on family members, relatives or any other persons of interest, the route from the country of origin to Romania, possible previous asylum procedures in another Member State or in a third country, as well as identity or travel documents in his or her possession.[7]
+After the asylum application is registered, a preliminary interview takes place for the purposes of determining the applicant’s personal data, information on family members, relatives or any other persons of interest, the route from the country of origin to Romania, possible previous asylum procedures in another Member State or in a third country, as well as identity or travel documents in their possession.[7]
 If there are indications of another Member State’s responsibility for assessing the asylum claim, the Dublin procedure is triggered, while the asylum procedure in Romania is suspended.

 After the preliminary interview, a case officer of IGI-DAI conducts the personal interview.
 The law foresees a 30-day deadline to issue a decision, starting from the moment when the file is handed over to the case officer.[8]
 In the event of a negative decision, the applicant may appeal with suspensive effect to the Regional Court within 10 days since the communication of the decision.[9]
+Since May 2023, a return decision is issued together with the negative administrative decision in the asylum procedure.
+If the person wants to file a complaint against the rejection decision, they must also request the suspension of the return decision.
+In this sense, an appeal is filed against the return decision, the jurisdiction being the Court of Appeals within the territorial scope of the Regional Reception Centre that issued the decision, a different court than the one dealing with the asylum appeal against negative decision.
+JRS Romania and CNRR have highlighted how this is not in accordance with EU requirements.

 Accelerated procedure